ravendyg/url-shortener/README.md

 Populate config.json (find example.config.json) - DB setup

-Also add property HOST - where the app has been deployed (by default it's localhost + PORT)
+Also add property HOST - where the app has been deployed (by default it's localhost + PORT).
+Could be passed from client side, but in case different domain is used.

 Instal dependencies
 ```